ImageMagick/Usage-Markdown/color_mods/index.md

 You can think of the image as an even simpler 1D array of pixels that are referenced as a 3D color cube, if it helps you to imagine it.

 Now this is only a small HALD CLUT image.
-More typically you would use at least a level 8 Hald (*the default*), which will hold a color cube with 64 colors per side, or 64^3 = 262144 colors, and produce an image that is 512x512 pixels in size. and saves into into an approximate 10Kbyte PNG image.
+More typically you would use at least a level 8 Hald (*the default*), which will hold a color cube with 64 colors per side, or 64^3 = 262144 colors, and produce an image that is 512x512 pixels in size, and saves into into an approximate 10Kbyte PNG image.
 This is not all 8 bit colors but is quite good.

 For a HALD image with every 8 bits color, you would need a level 16 version, producing a 4096x4096 image.
-Which just does to prove that even normal digital camera images generally can not hold every posible 8 bit color.
+Which just goes to prove that even normal digital camera images generally can not hold every posible 8 bit color.

 However a smaller Hald image can be used, as IM will interpolate the neighbouring 8 colors from the Hald to work out the final color for the lookup replacement.
 It will simply not be as good a representation as a larger version.